Chicken & Red Pepper Paella

 Heat a few tablespoons of the olive oil in the Paella Pan and part cook the chicken pieces, sprinkled with salt, until browned. (longer if they contain bones).

-You could also at this stage you could add 200g diced cooking chorizo for an English adaptation of Paella and fry with the chicken.
+You could also at this stage you could add 200g sliced cooking chorizo for an English adaptation of Paella and fry with the chicken.

 (Quick Note: Adding chorizo is rather controversial for Paella purists and never seen in Spain.
 A true Paella Valenciana will use rabbit but It is very popular to see chorizo used in the UK.
 Personally, I think it works very well)